osrf/gazebo_tutorials/ros_urdf/tutorial.md

 ### Optional

 - Add a `<gazebo>` element for every `<link>`
- - Convert visual colors to Gazebo format
+ - Convert visual colors to Gazebo-classic format
  - Convert stl files to dae files for better textures
  - Add sensor plugins
 - Add a `<gazebo>` element for every `<joint>`